 This was developed by an American doctor, Landrum Shettles.
 The method relies on the unique attributes of the sex chromosomes, ovulation, and timing of intercourse and the depth of penetration.
-The different attributes of the X and Y chromosomes confer some “advantage” depending on timing of ovulation.
+The different attributes of the X and Y chromosomes confer some “advantage” depending on the timing of ovulation.
 The Y chromosome is normally smaller and moves with much speed as compared to its X counterpart.
 On the other hand, the slower and relatively bigger X chromosome lasts longer in the female tract due to its resilience to vaginal and cervical fluids than the Y chromosome.

 With this in mind, to have a boy, intercourse should be at a time nearest to ovulation.
 This is on the day of ovulation or within two to three days after.
 The Y chromosome sperm will move faster and reach the egg earlier than the X chromosome sperm.
-And if the sperms are deposited deep enough, swimming distance is reduced and the fast moving Y chromosome increases the possibility of conceiving a boy.
+And if the sperms are deposited deep enough, swimming distance is reduced and the fast-moving Y chromosome increases the possibility of conceiving a boy.

 Shallow sperm deposition, intercourse on days further away from ovulation, is speculated to favour sperm carrying the X chromosomes to reach to the ovum.

-Does the method work
+Does the method work?

-According to Dr Wanjiru, using the timing of ovulation could yield the desired result, however patients are informed that the outcome could go either way.
+According to Dr Wanjiru, using the timing of ovulation could yield the desired result, however, patients are informed that the outcome could go either way.
 “The timing methods are not 100 per cent as we cannot totally control what will happen.
 Most of them do come out as boys, if you want a boy.
 It’s actually easier to get a boy than a girl.”